theobald-software/kb.theobald-software.github.io/content/_xtract-universal/skip-rows-in-reports.md

 ### How to Use Row Skip Patterns

-In the following example, the report RFITEMGL contains rows that totals the content of the rows before.
+In the depicted example, the report RFITEMGL contains rows that totals the content of the rows before.
 These rows are marked with an * symbol: <br>
 ![report-no-skip-rows](/img/contents/xu/report-no-skip-rows.png){:class="img-responsive"}